Auction-Based Regulation for Artificial Intelligence: Reserve Thresholding: Base Regulation

-The simplest method to ensure model safety is for the regulators to set a reserve price, or minimum acceptable safety.
-We term this mechanism a \textit{multi-winner reserve thresholding auction}, where the regulator awards a deployment reward, $v_i^d$, to each agent whose submitted model meets or exceeds the safety threshold $\epsilon$.
+The simplest method to ensure model compliance is for the regulators to set a reserve price, or minimum compliance level.
+This mechanism is coined the \textit{multi-winner reserve thresholding auction}, where the regulator awards a deployment reward, $v_i^d$, to each agent whose model meets or exceeds the compliance threshold $\epsilon$.
 Within this auction, each agent $i$'s utility is mathematically formulated as,

-The formulation above, however, is ineffective at incentivizing agents to produce models that are safer than the $\epsilon$ threshold. \begin{theorem}[Reserve Thresholding Nash Equilibrium] Under Assumption \ref{assumption:a2}, agents participating in Reserve Thresholding \eqref{eq:simple-threshold} have an optimal bidding strategy and utility of,
+However, the formulation above is ineffective at incentivizing greater than $\epsilon$-level compliance. \begin{theorem}[Reserve Thresholding Nash Equilibrium] Under Assumption \ref{assumption:a2}, agents participating in Reserve Thresholding Equation~\ref{eq:simple-threshold} have an optimal bid and utility of,